Howe Park Wood

-When Milton Keynes Development Corporation bought the wood in 1968 it was a dark, wet impenetrable thicket.
-The shady conditions prevented the growth of woodland flowers and therefore insects, and birds and other wildlife which depend on them.
+When Milton Keynes Development Corporation bought the wood in 1968 it was a dark, wet, impenetrable thicket.
+The shady conditions prevented the growth of woodland flowers and therefore impeded the insects, birds and other wildlife which depend on them.
 Active management of the wood has transformed that picture and these days Howe Park Wood is one of the city’s jewels, a tranquil oasis, humming with wildlife and colour.

 We completed our new environmental education and visitor centre at Howe Park Wood in December 2014.
 Read more about it here.

-If you are around at dusk or early morning you may be lucky enough to see a badger or fox, or hear the strange barking of a muntjac deer.
-Don' forget to glance upwards to catch sight of the bats hunting for insects along the open rides.
+If you are around at dusk or early morning you may be lucky enough to see a badger or fox, or hear the strange barking of a Muntjac Deer.
+Don't forget to glance upwards to catch sight of the bats hunting for insects along the open rides.

 The ponds in the wood are important for wildlife, especially dragonflies and amphibians.
 New ponds were created near the car park off H7 Chaffron Way and these have also now matured to support a good variety of wildlife.